vinarmani/truf-node/CONTRIBUTING.md

 # Contributing

-Thanks for taking the time to contribute to tsn-db!
+Thanks for taking the time to contribute to node!

 Please follow the guidelines below when contributing.
-If you have any questions, please feel free to reach out to us on [Discord](https://discord.com/invite/5AMCBYxfW4) or use the [discussions](https://github.com/truflation/tsn-db/discussions) feature on GitHub.
+If you have any questions, please feel free to reach out to us on [Discord](https://discord.com/invite/5AMCBYxfW4) or use the [discussions](https://github.com/trufnetwork/node/discussions) feature on GitHub.

 ## Table of Contents